snl-dakota/dakota/docs/user/usingdakota/inputfile/responses.rst

 Simulation interfaces using system calls and forks to create separate simulation processes must communicate with the simulation through the file system.
 This is done by reading and writing files of parameters and results.
 Dakota uses its own format for this data input/output.
-For the results file, only one format is supported (versus the two parameter-file formats described in
-Section `[variables:parameters] <#variables:parameters>`__).
-Ordering of
-response functions is as listed in
-Section `1.1.1 <#responses:overview:types>`__ (e.g., objective functions
-or calibration terms are first, followed by nonlinear inequality constraints, followed by nonlinear equality constraints).
+For the results file, only one format is supported (versus the two parameter file formats described in :ref:`variables:parameters`).
+Ordering of response functions is as listed in :ref:`responses:overview:types`, i.e., objective functions or calibration terms are first, followed by nonlinear inequality constraints, followed by nonlinear equality constraints).

 After a simulation, Dakota expects to read a file containing responses reflecting the current parameters and corresponding to the function requests in the active set vector.
-The response data must be in the format shown in Figure `[responses:figure01] <#responses:figure01>`__.
+The response data must be in the format shown in :numref:`fig:responses:results_format`.

-TODO: Figure with
-caption {Results file data format.}
-label {responses:figure01}

 .. code-block::
+   :name: fig:responses:results_format
+   :caption: Results file data format.

    <double> <fn_label_1>
    <double> <fn_label_2>